Spending a night in the Wadi Rum desert in Jordan

 How to get to Wadi Rum Desert

 I have to tell you, as it’s a top attraction in Jordan, that Wadi Rum is not an ordinary desert.
-You can drive there by car, or take a taxi from Aqaba, or even join some sort of tour.
+You can drive there by car, take a taxi from Aqaba, or even join some sort of tour.
 It’s easy.
+It was part of my 7-day road trip in Jordan.

 Spending a night in the Wadi Rum desert in Jordan

-This is how a Wadi Rum Bedouin camp looks like.
+This is what a Wadi Rum Bedouin camp looks like.
 Most of them have the same tents.

 How to spend a night in the Wadi Rum desert